PavanRangani/docs/docs/prd/tasks/task-instance.md

 ## Add Task
 ### System rules
 - When Start date is current or Past, its status will be directly set to Ready.
 If Start date is on future, its status is set to Pending
-- When task is added, notification will sent to RACI team of the task
+- When task is added, notification will sent to RAI team of the task
 - Each task can have multiple notes.
 Each note will have `Created by` & `Updated by` time and user.
 - Can't add tasks for entities that do not have a household team.